-Genevieve Flores-Haro serves as the Associate Director for the Mixteco/Indigena Community Organizing Project, a nonprofit serving California Central Coast’s indigenous migrant community.
+Genevieve Flores-Haro serves as the Associate Director for the Mixteco/Indigena Community Organizing Project(MICOP), a nonprofit serving the indigenous migrant community in California’s Central Coast.
 In this capacity, she oversees the organization’s policy priorities, special events, communications and is a founding member of the 805 UndocuFund.
-She also supervises MICOP programs specific to health access & advocacy, mental health and domestic violence, including two multi-year mixed methods research studies.
-Statewide, she co-leads the Culturally Responsive Domestic Violence Network, as well as MICOP’s climate adaptation/disaster response within immigrant communities advocacy efforts.
-Most recently, she is the lead on MICOP’s Census 2020 California farmworker outreach and education work.
+She also supervises MICOP programs specific to health access & advocacy, families with children ages 0-5, unaccompanied minors, mental health and domestic violence.

 Donna Foster is the Operations Manager at Mixeco/Indigena Community Organizing Project.
 She started working at MICOP in 2006 as an Administrative Assistant.
 In addition to Operations Manager, Donna is also the Human Resources manager at MICOP.

 Donna was born in Brooklyn, New York.
 She has an AA from Kingsborough Community College in Brooklyn.
 She has lived in Ventura for 36 years, has two children, and enjoys traveling, reading, photography, and spending time with friends and family in her spare time.